 Reviewed by Jason Neufeld

-We know you may have questions.
+We know this article may raise more questions than it answers.
 The Academy of Florida Elder Law Attorneys (AFELA) is the pre-eminent organization of Florida elder law attorneys providing advocacy, education and action on behalf of seniors and people with disabilities.
-We encourage you to contact one of our attorneys in your area using our Find a Lawyer website for assistance on what to do next if your aging parent has developed memory loss.
+We encourage you to contact one of our attorneys in your area using our Find a Lawyer website for assistance.